Testing for practically significant dependencies in high dimensions via bootstrapping maxima of U-statistics: Testing for relevant deviations

-and denote by $q^{**}_{\alpha}$ its corresponding $\alpha$-quantile.
-Using similar arguments as given in the proof of Theorem \ref{Boot0} we can show that the decision rule \eqref{boottestb} defines a (uniformly) consistent and asymptotic level $\alpha$ test for the hypotheses \eqref{hdx1}. } \end{remark}

-\begin{remark}[Alternative tests] ~~ \\ { \rm (a) A careful inspection of the proofs in the online supplement shows that it is possible to construct a bootstrap procedure without normalizing the variance of each component.
+\begin{remark}[an alternative test] ~~ \\ { \rm A careful inspection of the proofs in the online supplement shows that it is possible to construct a bootstrap procedure without normalizing the variance of each component.
 To be precise we consider the test statistic

 which is obtained from \eqref{TestStatDefin} by omitting the normalizing factors $\hat \sigma_i$.
 This statistic does not converge weakly to a Gumbel distribution.
 However, a Gaussian approximation and corresponding construction of a bootstrap procedure is still possible.